thombashi/pytest-discord/README.rst

     notify test results to a discord channel:
       --discord-webhook=WEBHOOK_URL
                             discord webhook url of a discord channel to notify pytest results. you can also specify the value with PYTEST_DISCORD_WEBHOOK environment variable.
       --discord-verbose=VERBOSITY_LEVEL
-                            verbosity level for pytest-discord.
+                            Verbosity level for pytest-discord.
-                            if not set, the verbosity level will be the same as with pytest.
+                            If not set, use the verbosity level of pytest.
-                            defaults to 0.
+                            Defaults to 0.
                             you can also specify the value with PYTEST_DISCORD_VERBOSE environment variable.
       --discord-username=DISCORD_USERNAME
-                            name for a message. defaults to pytest. you can also specify the value with PYTEST_DISCORD_USERNAME
+                            name for a message. defaults to pytest. you can also specify the value with PYTEST_DISCORD_USERNAME environment variable.
-                            environment variable.
       --discord-success-icon=ICON_URL
-                            url to an icon of a successful run. you can also specify the value with PYTEST_DISCORD_SUCCESS_ICON environment
+                            url to an icon of a successful run. you can also specify the value with PYTEST_DISCORD_SUCCESS_ICON environment variable.
-                            variable.
       --discord-skip-icon=ICON_URL
-                            url to an icon of a skipped run. you can also specify the value with PYTEST_DISCORD_SKIP_ICON environment
+                            url to an icon of a skipped run. you can also specify the value with PYTEST_DISCORD_SKIP_ICON environment variable.
-                            variable.
       --discord-fail-icon=ICON_URL
-                            url to an icon of a failed run. you can also specify the value with PYTEST_DISCORD_FAIL_ICON environment
+                            url to an icon of a failed run. you can also specify the value with PYTEST_DISCORD_FAIL_ICON environment variable.
-                            variable.
       --discord-attach-file
                             post pytest results as a markdown file to a discord channel. you can also specify the value with PYTEST_DISCORD_ATTACH_FILE environment variable.

 ini-options